JuhoTurunen/chess-app/documentation/implementation.md

 - **Bishops**: Higher values for central diagonals and active positions
 - **Rooks**: Higher values for controlling open files and seventh rank
 - **Queens**: Slightly higher values for central positions with emphasis on mobility
-- **Kings**: Values vary by game phase - defensive in early-/middlegame, active in endgame
+- **Kings**: Values vary by game phase: defensive in early-/middlegame, active in endgame

 **Special Conditions**:

 - **Endgame Detection**: Switches to endgame king tables when total material drops below 2200 centipawns
 - **Stalemate Avoidance**: Returns neutral evaluation when the 50-move rule approaches to avoid drawn positions

+## Sources
+I did not have a clear singular source, but I did find the [Chess Programming WIKI](https://www.chessprogramming.org/Main_Page) quite useful when first delving into a new algorithm or optimization.

+### AI use
+I found AI useful for bug hunting and building understanding on how certain algorithms were supposed to work.
+It also provided high-quality pseudo code when prompted, but the actual code was written by me.
+AI was also useful for getting back into the project, as when I started, there had been multiple months since I last developed this Chess engine.
+AI was also used for improving grammar in the documentation.